- Identify typical language and communication milestones in preschool.

 Language and communication develop with extraordinary speed during the early childhood years.
 Most children babble around 6 months, say their first words at about 1 year, use combined words around the end of their second year, and by the time they are 4 and 5-year-olds, they have elaborate vocabularies and know basic grammar rules.
 During the preschool years, children increase their vocabulary, use longer and more complex sentences, engage in problem solving, and talk about more than just what is happening at the moment.
 They talk about things that happened in the past as well as things that will happen in the future.
 Think of how exciting it is to watch a 3-year-old grow from stringing a few words together to holding elaborate conversations!
-The chart below highlights preschoolers’ communication skills as they grow.
+The information on the chart below is a comprehensive list of language & communication milestones that children typically develop during preschool years.
+A brief version of this information aimed at parents can be found in an easy-to-use checklist from the Centers for Disease Control and Prevention.
 Keep in mind that individual differences exist when it comes to the specific age at which preschoolers meet these milestones and that each child is unique.
 As you may have already learned in the Cognitive and Physical courses, milestones provide a guide for when to expect certain skills or behaviors to emerge.
 Think of milestones as guidelines to help you understand and identify typical patterns of growth and development, or to help you know when and what to look for as young children mature.
 As a preschool teacher, you can use this information, what you learn from families and your own knowledge in the interactions, experiences and environments you create for preschool children.

 How Preschoolers Communicate